ImranR98/Obtainium/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Something isn't working right
+about: Something isn't working right.
 title: ''
 labels: bug, To Check
 assignees: ''

 ---

+**Prerequisites**
+Please ensure your request is not part of an existing issue.

 **Describe the bug**
 A clear and concise description of what the bug is.